If you’re looking for an epic Tanzania itinerary, then you’ve come to the right place. I LOVE Tanzania.

 Time Needed: 2 – 3 days.
 More if you plan to climb Mount Kilimanjaro.

 Kilimanjaro is the highest free-standing mountain in the world and the highest mountain in Africa.
 Plus, it’s damn beautiful so it’s no wonder that it is one of the reasons that thousands of people travel to Tanzania every year.

 The climb usually takes between 6 to 8 days, so if you’ve only got a couple of weeks, this will take up a big portion of your trip, as you’ll need to spend a day in Moshi before the climb (at least) too.
 But it’s worth it.

 I’ve submitted Kilimanjaro twice, by the Machame & Lemosho routes and it’s definitely one of the best things I have ever done in my life.
-I am also running Kilimanjaro expeditions if you’d like to join an awesome Kilimanjaro group tour!
+You can find all my Kilimanjaro advice here.

 Time Needed: 5 – 9 days.